kapYpak/docs/pages/cloud/storage/object_storage/highperf-s3cmd/guide.en-sg.md

 ---
-title: Use S3 Object Storage with S3cmd
+title: Object Storage - Use S3 Object Storage with S3cmd
 slug: s3/s3cmd
 excerpt: Learn how to configure S3cmd to manage your buckets and objects
-section: Object Storage S3 High Performance
+section: Tutorials
 order: 130
 ---